welpo/osc.garden/content/blog/counterfactual-causal-inference/index.md

 **Fun project**: [Spurious correlations](https://tylervigen.com/spurious-correlations) is a project by Tyler Vigen that showcases strong (but spurious) correlations between seemingly unrelated variables like the number of people who drowned by falling into a pool and the number of films Nicolas Cage appeared in each year.

 **Podcast**: [Alan Hájek on puzzles and paradoxes in probability and expected value — 80,000 Hours Podcast (2022)](https://80000hours.org/podcast/episodes/alan-hajek-probability-expected-value/#counterfactuals-021638).
 A deeply interesting discussion on probability, expected value, and counterfactuals.
-The discussion delves (starting in the 02:16:38 mark) into the nuances of counterfactual reasoning, and the need for precision in establishing logical rules for them.
+It discusses (from the 02:16:38 mark) the nuances of counterfactual reasoning, and the need for precision in establishing logical rules for them.
 Hájek argues that most counterfactuals are essentially false but "approximately true and close enough to the truth that they convey useful information".

 **Academic paper**: [Causal inference based on counterfactuals — Höfler (2005)](https://doi.org/10.1186/1471-2288-5-28).
 A quick overview on the counterfactual and related approaches.
 Reviews imperfect experiments, adjustment for confounding, time-varying exposures, competing risks and the probability of causation.